-The fruits of his labor flourished and now he is looking better than some men half his age, which he states was one of many results from him becoming a vegetarian.
+The fruits of his labor flourished and now, at age 70, he is looking better than some men half his age, which he states was one of many results from him becoming a vegetarian.

 Many people resent the vegetarian diet and one of the common reasons why is because meat is believed to be…